Robust inference using density-powered Stein operators: Further Stein inference methods

 To do this, we move from the standard $L^2$ space to a more powerful RKHS, $\mathcal{H}_K$, which allows us to work with a rich class of test functions.
 This leads to the $\gamma$-Kernel Stein Discrepancy ($\gamma$-KSD).
 The $\gamma$-KSD is defined as the maximum difference between the distributions $p$ and $q$ as measured by the $\gamma$-Stein operator over the unit ball of functions in the RKHS.
 Let $K$ be a positive-definite kernel defining the RKHS $\mathcal{H}_K$.
 The squared $\gamma$-KSD between distributions $p$ and $q$ is given by:

 where $\mathcal{B}_K$ is the unit ball in $\mathcal{H}_K^d$, see \citet{korba2021kernel}.

 For this discrepancy to be the basis of a useful statistical test, it must satisfy two crucial properties: \begin{itemize} \item Characterization \& Test Consistency: For a test to be consistent (i.e., guaranteed to detect a true difference for large sample sizes), the discrepancy must be zero if and only if the distributions are the same.
 This property holds if the kernel $K$ is characteristic.
 For such kernels, $S_{K}^{(\gamma)}(p\|q) = 0 \iff q=p$.
-This ensures that a non-zero discrepancy is a true indicator of differing distributions. \item Robustness: The operator's weighting term, $q(x)^\gamma$, systematically down-weights regions where the model $q$ assigns low probability.
-This makes the resulting test statistic robust to outliers that may appear in those regions, a key advantage over the standard KSD where $\gamma=0$. \end{itemize} The power of the KSD framework is that it yields a closed-form expression that can be estimated from data.
+This ensures that a non-zero discrepancy is a true indicator of differing distributions. \item {Robustness: The operator's weighting term $q(x)^\gamma$ systematically down-weights observations in regions where the target model $q$ assigns low probability.
+This can improve the sensitivity of the statistic to departures in the bulk of the distribution when a small fraction of gross outliers is present.
+The price is that alternatives occurring mainly in low-density regions may be down-weighted, so the robust statistic and its calibration must be matched to the inferential goal.} \end{itemize} The power of the KSD framework is that it yields a closed-form expression that can be estimated from data.

 \begin{theorem}{The $\gamma$-Kernel Stein Discrepancy has the closed-form expression}

 where $u_{q,K}^{(\gamma)}$ is the Stein kernel:

 \end{theorem} \begin{proof} We work in a vector-valued RKHS